EdwinVW/dapr-traffic-control/README.md

 ![Dapr setup](img/dapr-setup.png)

 1. For doing request/response type communication between the FineCollectionService and the VehicleRegistrationService, the **service invocation** building-block is used.
-1. For communicating messages, the **publish and subscribe** building-block is used.
+1. For sending speeding violations to the FineCollectionService, the **publish and subscribe** building-block is used.
 RabbitMQ is used as message broker.
 1. For storing the state of a vehicle, the **state management** building-block is used.
 Redis is used as state store.
 1. Fines are sent to the owner of a speeding vehicle by email.
 For sending the email, the Dapr SMTP **output binding** is used.
-1. A Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
+1. The Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
 Mosquitto is used as MQTT broker.
-1. The FineCollectionService needs credentials for connecting to the smtp server.
-It uses the **secrets management** building block with the local file component to get the credentials.
-It also uses secrets management to retrieve a license-key for the FineCollectionCalculator component it uses.
+1. The FineCollectionService needs credentials for connecting to the smtp server and a license-key for a fine calculator component.
+It uses the **secrets management** building block with the local file component to get the credentials and the license-key.

 Here is the sequence diagram again, but now with all the Dapr building-blocks and components: